 Wall Street hires the best lawyers.
 Choosing the right lawyer and choosing the right law firm is very important.
 Experience counts.
 Within the last 20 years, we have successfully represented more than 1,000 clients, institutions, pension funds, trusts, and individuals from all walks of life, from celebrities to early retirees, from cosmologists to cosmonauts, nationally from 38 states, and internationally from many foreign countries.
 We work on very large cases and very small cases.
 What is important to us is your case.
 Our practice is limited to the litigation of securities related matters.
 That is all we do, and that it all we have ever done.
 We offer experience, aggressive representation, and deliver the highest work product and quality legal services to our clients.
 Our reputation is important.
 That is who we are and that is what we are known for.

 CONTACT US FOR FREE EVALUATION

-If you believe you may have been the victim of securities fraud, the provision of defective investment advise, or sale of defective financial products, or other wrongful conduct by your stockbroker or investment firm, contact us for a free, confidential, no obligation evaluation of your claims and whether we can assist you in helping recover your investment losses.
+If you believe you may have been the victim of securities fraud, the provision of defective investment advise, or sale of defective financial products, or other wrongful conduct by your stockbroker or investment firm, contact an highly experienced investment fraud attorney for a free, confidential, no obligation evaluation of your claims and whether we can assist you in helping recover your investment losses.
 We offer our services exclusively on a contingent fee basis, meaning you owe us nothing, unless we are able to make a recovery for you.

-If you would like us to review the specific facts in your case, contact us or call us at (877) 732‑2889 for a free, no obligation evaluation of your claims.
+If you would like us to review the specific facts in your case, contact us or call an investment fraud attorney at (877) 732‑2889 for a free, no obligation evaluation of your claims.
 All inquires are confidential.